TPL-515/Lab5/README.md

 1) Look in the U.I. and find the "generate data" job

-2) Materialize the asset and look at the data preview.
+2) Materialize the job and look at the data preview.

-3) Write a job that ingests the generated data into a sqlite database.
+3) Using existing assets write a job that adds a row of randomly generated data to the database.

 4) Have the job run on a cron every 1 min.